1,000+ Opportunities

 * Bareroot: Pine seedlings that have no soil around their roots when shipped.
 Multiple site preparation practices are eligible for funding as deemed appropriate by a Florida Forest Service Forester.
 All practices must be completed no later than **April 30, 2027.

-Based on current listing details, eligibility includes: Florida private landowners, local governments, nonprofits Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Florida private landowners, local governments, nonprofits.
+Confirm the full requirements in the official notice before applying.